Mon-Sat, 11am-11:30pm; Sun, 11am-10:30pm

 American Express, Discover, MasterCard, Visa

 Dojo is perfect for people who like Asian food but can't handle some of those crazy Asian ingredients.
 The bland favorites of cash-conscious NYU students offer noodles, rice, tofu, and vegetables (mostly carrots and broccoli) in vaguely Asian combinations (rice stir-fried with vegetables, noodles stir-fried with vegetables) and Western adaptations (tofu whipped into a garlicky dip, soy burgers).
 Meat does, occasionally creep into the picture—in the form of actual hamburgers, curry beef yakisoba, and a seafood noodle soup—but it’s handled in the same slapdash manner as everything else.
-Even the cafeteria meets rec room decor lacks originality and flavor.
+Even the cafeteria meets rec room decor lacks originality and flavor (though it was recently renovated).
 What should you do if you get roped into a meal here?
 Scoop up some Dojo dip (tofu, miso, and garlic) with a toasted pita point, down a pint of Bass or Kirin, and savor this thought: With all the money you save here, you can splurge at Le Cirque next weekend.Brunch

 Sat.—Sun., 11:30 a.m.—4 p.m.